382 Cheetham Hill Road,

 The Greenhill Cinema was closed on 19th May 1962 with Gregory Peck in "The Guns of Navarone".
 It was converted into a bingo club, which operated for many years.
 Since that closed, the building has become a supermarket, named Manchester Super Store.

-I believe the building next door which has the facade flanked by a tower on each side (also operated by Manchester Super Store), although looking like a cinema building, was possibly a purpose built snooker club.
+The building next door which has the façade flanked by a tower on each side (also operated by Manchester Super Store) was never a cinema.
+It was a Temperance Billiard Hall designed by architect Norman Evans around 1906.